 Inducted in 1993

-A veteran of screen, stage and television, Burt Reynolds continues to foster a deep philanthropic commitment to his native Florida.
-The actor, producer and director has starred in more than 100 feature films and 300 television programs.
+A veteran of screen, stage and television, Burt Reynolds held a deep philanthropic commitment to his native Florida.
+The actor, producer and director starred in more than 100 feature films and 300 television programs.

-Over the course of his long career in show business, Reynolds has been voted the No. 1 Box Office Star a record five times in a row.
-Twice nominated for an Academy Award, Reynolds also has a record of nine People's Choice Awards, two Golden Globe Awards and an Emmy Award.
+Over the course of his long career in show business, Reynolds was voted the No. 1 Box Office Star a record five times in a row.
+Twice nominated for an Academy Award, Reynolds held a record of nine People's Choice Awards, two Golden Globe Awards and an Emmy Award.
 In Florida, Reynolds is the namesake of the Burt Reynolds Institute for Film and Theatre in Jupiter, Florida, which offers college-level training in almost every aspect of theater, from auditioning to filmmaking.

 Burton Leon Reynolds, Jr. was born in 1936 in Lansing, Michigan to Burton Reynolds, who was of Cherokee ancestry, and Fern Miller Reynolds.
 Reynolds' father was drafted into the U.S. Army, and after his return from Europe at the end of World War II, Burt Sr. moved his family from Lansing to Riviera Beach, Florida where he eventually became chief of police.

 At Palm Beach High School, Reynolds became a much-heralded football star as a running back.
 On graduation in 1954, he accepted a football scholarship to Florida State University and played as a freshman that year, rooming with Lee Corso, who went on to become a head coach and a famous TV football analyst and commentator.
 In mid-season, Reynolds suffered a knee injury that kept him sidelined through the 1955 season following surgery.
 Reynolds chose to return home to recuperate and continue his college studies at Palm Beach Junior College at Lake Worth, Florida.